Last updated: 1st November 2025

 (b) restrict or terminate Users’ access to the Platform Services.

-(a) provide access to, distribute, sell or sublicense the Platform Services to a third party (except to the extent expressly permitted by this Agreement);
+(a) provide access to, distribute, sell, loan, rent, lease or sublicense the Platform Services to a third party (except to the extent expressly permitted by this Agreement);

 (b) use the Platform Services on behalf of, or to provide any product or service to, third parties;